Foster Frequently Asked Questions

 Can I foster if I have children?

 Yes!
 Fostering can be a wonderful family experience as long as adults are the primary caregivers.
-We will select an appropriate animal, and count on you to teach your children respect and to supervise all interactions between your children and your foster animal.
+We will select an appropriate animal, and count on you to supervise all interactions between your children and your foster animal.

 Can I foster if I have other pets?